Is Sherwood Charter School a “private” school?

 No. It is a traditional “Brick and Mortar” school; we hold our instructional program in a building.

 Does Sherwood Charter School charge tuition?

-No. However, there are program enrichment fees that are suggested to enable us to provide a more robust experience.
+No. However, there are suggested donations in the form of the OneFund to enable us to provide a more robust experience.

 How are charter schools like Sherwood Charter School funded?

 Charter schools are funded by the state; however, Oregon charter schools receive lower per-pupil funding from the state than traditional public schools.
 Most charters offering kindergarten through eighth grade receive 80 percent of the basic state funding that goes to traditional schools; Sherwood Charter School is no exception.
 The remainder of the funding goes to the sponsoring school district, which is responsible for providing services such as special education to the charter school.